Skip to the main content.

 11:22

 College application season is upon us!
-Many high school seniors likely still have questions about where and how to apply as deadlines loom.
-Despite months and, in some cases, years of research and preparation, uncertainty still reigns as you contemplate application options.
+Many high school seniors still have questions about where and how to apply as deadlines loom.
+Despite months—or even years—of research and preparation, uncertainty remains as you contemplate application options.

 Given the high-stakes nature of the college admission process, it might be helpful to review the application deadlines for colleges so you can build a game plan.